AhmetHamzaEmra/ahmethamzaemra.github.io/_posts/2018-12-28-Intelegence-lock.md

 Now, these two big problems should be solved.
 Please note that these two methods are not the best but they get the job done, but just keep in mind that I wouldn't use this project on my houses entrance 😅  Just use it in the meeting room or something like office(if you dont keep something valuable. 😄

+In conculution, You can find all this code in [this repository](https://github.com/AhmetHamzaEmra/Intelegent_Lock).

+Have fun!

 ### TLDR: